opensearch-project/ml-commons/docs/ml-rfc.md

 ### Forecasting with PPL in OpenSearch Dashboard

 Let’s say that we need one new feature in OpenSearch to generate a forecasting dashboard based on log data, e.g. cpu load, traffic pattern.
-To achieve this, one alternative solution to integrate the PPL query with ML framework:
+To achieve this, one alternative solution to integrate the PPL query with ML Commons:

-* Add Forecasting algorithm support in ML framework
+* Add Forecasting algorithm support in ML Commons
 * Implement Forecasting PPL command by wrapping the ML Forecasting Interface
 ![](./images/opensearch-ml-ppl-seq.png)